All Episodes

 And I have made that point many times myself.

-I know exactly what Charlie was saying, and the idea that he was suggesting that those deaths are tolerable is preposterous.
+And the idea that he was suggesting that those deaths are tolerable is preposterous.

 What Charlie was saying was that there is a value of the Second Amendment.

-I believe he would argue that the value of the Second Amendment is that it backs up the First Amendment, it protects the Republic on which we are all depending from tyranny.
+I believe he would argue that the value of the Second Amendment is that it backs up the First Amendment.

-So yes, anyone who says that is accepting that they might be the victim of that.
+So, yes, anyone who says that is accepting that they might be the victim of that.

 But the idea that he somehow deserved to be the victim because he believed there was a much higher price that would follow from the loss of the Second Amendment does not suggest that he was callous about anybody's death.